IrisShaders/ShaderDoc/uniforms.md

 ### Held block light value

 Light value of the block that the player is currently holding in their hand.

-> TODO:
-> * For OptiFine, the exact behavior is unknown.
-It's probably similar to ShadersMod.
+The light value is determined by the block's luminance / lightValue property, as documented on the [Minecraft Wiki](https://minecraft.gamepedia.com/Light#Light-emitting_blocks).

-For ShadersMod, the light value, ranging from 0 (no light) to 15 (brightest), of the block's default block state is provided.
-If the player is not currently holding an item, or the currently held item is not a block, a value of 0 is provided.
+The light value, ranging from 0 (no light) to 15 (brightest), of the block's default block state is provided.
+If the player is not currently holding an item in their main hand, or the currently held item is not a block, a value of 0 is provided.

 For example, if the player is currently holding a block of Glowstone, a value of 15 will be provided, but if they are holding a block of Stone, a value of 0 will be provided.

+If the "Old Hand Lighting" option is set, and the light value of the block in the off hand is higher than the light value of the block in the main hand, then this uniform takes on the value of `heldBlockLightValue2`.

 #### Declaration